TVNZ 1: 1975–1980: Television One

 On 1 April 1975, the NZBC was split into 3 separate state owned corporations: Television One, TV2 and Radio New Zealand.

-The existing NZBC television service became Television One, and was based in Avalon Television Centre in Lower Hutt which opened that day.
+The existing NZBC television service became Television One, and was based in Avalon Television Centre which opened that day.
 Television One used the WNTV1 and DNTV2 studios and the existing channel frequencies, while AKTV2's Shortland Street studios and CHTV3 studios and new channel frequencies were used for the new TV2, which commenced later that year.

-Television One commenced transmission on Tuesday 1 April 1975 at 2pm with a five-minute news bulletin read by Bill McCarthy, followed by the British drama series Harriet's Back in Town.
-Its two-hour opening special was broadcast live to air at 7pm that night and featured a preview of the programmes, plans and personalities for the new service.
+Television One commenced transmission on Tuesday 1 April 1975 at 2 pm with a five-minute news bulletin read by Bill McCarthy, followed by the British drama series Harriet's Back in Town.
+Its two-hour opening special was broadcast live to air at 7pm that evening and featured a preview of the programmes, plans and personalities for the new service.

-On Saturday 17 July 1976, after snow and gale-force winds cut mains power to the Blue Duck microwave station near Kaikoura, the station's diesel generator failed and left it running on batteries.
-The batteries eventually discharged by 7pm that night, severing the Television One network feed south into Canterbury, Otago and Southland.
+On Saturday 17 July 1976, after snow and gale-force winds cut mains power to the Blue Duck microwave station near Kaikōura, the station's diesel generator failed and left it running on batteries.
+The batteries eventually discharged by 7pm that evening, severing the Television One network feed south into Canterbury, Otago and Southland.
 Technicians couldn't reach the station to repair the diesel generator and restore the network until late on Sunday morning, meaning most of the South Island missed the live opening ceremony of the 1976 Summer Olympics.